 Is Argentina a viable destination for working online as a digital nomad?
 The short answer is yes, absolutely!

 When I first visited Argentina more than a decade ago, it was love at first sight.
 The Argentine way of life is infectious.
 The capital of Argentina, Buenos Aires, is a bustling metropolis with every amenity you could ever want as a digital nomad.
-And yet life just moves a little slower here.
+And yet, life just moves a little slower here.

-The inhabitants of Buenos Aires or Porteños as they call themselves do everything a little different to the rest of Latin America.
+The inhabitants of Buenos Aires, or Porteños as they call themselves, do everything a little different to the rest of Latin America.
 For starters, life here starts a little later in the day and everything from breakfast onwards is pushed back.

-In some Latin American countries it can be difficult to find a restaurant late at night.
+In some Latin American countries, it can be difficult to find a restaurant late at night.
 But in Buenos Aires and Argentina more generally, you shouldn’t be surprised if your intended dinner spot doesn’t open until late.
 Usually after 8pm.

-In Buenos Aires you can have all of the ‘chaos’ of a Latin American city such as Medellin, without any of the negatives associated with those other destinations.
+In Buenos Aires, you can have all of the ‘chaos’ of a Latin American city such as Medellin, without any of the negatives associated with those other destinations.

 Where Can I Get More Information About Buenos Aires?

-If you’re interested in Buenos Aires you should read my Buenos Aires City Guide.
+If you’re planning to visit Buenos Aires on your next vacation, or you’re simply interested in Argentina in general, you should read my Buenos Aires City Guide.

-My Buenos Aires City Guide is updated regularly.
+My Complete Buenos Aires City Guide is updated regularly.
 And it seeks to answer all of your questions regarding Buenos Aires and Argentina in one place.
+Read my Complete Buenos Aires City Guide.